kevinveenbirkenbach/pulse-bluetooth-mux/README.md

 # pulse-bluetooth-mux 🎶🌀

-> A simple PulseAudio multiplexer for Bluetooth audio streams.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

+> A concise Bash utility to auto‑detect and merge all connected Bluetooth audio sinks into one PulseAudio sink for simultaneous playback on Manjaro GNOME.

 ## 📥 Installation